steshaw/steshaw.org/about/index.md

 Born English.
 Grew up Australian — got the accent to prove it.
 Dual citizen.
-I enjoy living in beautiful Brisbane but do still feel the tug of Ol' Blighty — particularly my home town near Nottingham and Scotland.
+I enjoy living in beautiful Brisbane but do still feel the tug of Ol' Blighty — particularly my home town in Derbyshire.

 I'm an avid computer programmer who loves programming languages.
 As an industry veteran, I've used a multitude of languages professionally: